sstadt/jekyll-portfolio/_posts/2017-06-12-centralize-sailsjs-sockets-with-a-pipe.markdown

 Much better!

 Context is easier to keep track of.
-Responses from the back end are passed to the pipe handler directly allowing for individualized reactions to response data with a nightmare of if/else statements.
-And now game logic can logically live within the game component instead of a separate file, so testing becomes much simpler!
+Responses from the back end are passed to the pipe handler directly allowing for individualized reactions to response data without the nightmarish set of if/else statements.
+And now game logic can logically live within the game component instead of a separate file, so testing becomes much simpler.

 ## Project Setup

-What follows is a simple todo list app that combines a couple different types of socket updates together to help show the usefulness of my `Pipe` class.
+To show how a pipe can be built, let's build a simple todo list app.
+In doing so, we'll combine a couple different types of socket updates together to help show the usefulness of the pipe architecture.
 If you'd like to skip ahead and just grab the code, [click here](#pipe_class)!

 To start, we need a new sails app.
 While we're at it let's go ahead and add a collection.